krafton-ai/neural-radiosity-tutorial-mitsuba3/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-11.7/lib64
 ```

+# LICENSE
+The code is released under the Apache-2.0 License.
+See `LICENSE` for full terms.

 ## Update CMake
 - Get the [CMake binary](https://cmake.org/download/) for Linux such as `cmake-3.26.0-rc6-linux-x86_64.sh`.
 - Install the binary by hitting `sh cmake-3.26.0-rc6-linux-x86_64.sh`.